tobiasgerstenberg/eye_tracking_causality/README.md

 ### Tracking ###

 - Clips showing each participants' eye-movements, organized by experimental condition (and the eye-movements of those participants who were excluded from the experiment based on track loss).
+- Note that the participant files weren't labeled consecutively.

 ### Supplementary ###